Do Other Countries Treat Addiction Like Us and See It as a Global Disease?

-Just in recent years, drug money seized from traffickers has been used to fund new addiction treatment centers in the capital that include emergency treatment, as well as short and long term addiction treatment.
+Just in recent years, they seized drug money from traffickers and used it to fund new addiction treatment centers in the capital that include emergency treatment, as well as short and long term addiction treatment.

 Ecuadorian Drug Law Reform

 Ecuador’s proximity to cocaine producing countries had, in the past, made the government crack down hard on any drug possession.

-Marijuana was legalized in the country in 2013.
+Ecuador legalized marijuana in 2013.
 And in 2015, the Organic Law on the Integrated Prevention of Drugs and the Use of Controlled Substances was enacted.

 By 2016, street dealers and “micro-traffickers” were addressed.
 Better surveillance tactics were used on major drug trafficking routes, increasing seizures of cocaine supply.

 Ecuador took a page out of Portugal’s laws, emulating their approach to handling drug use.
 With it, they have seen drug related deaths decrease and drug use stabilize.

 Canada Sees Drug Addiction as a Public Health Issue

-Schedules I and II carrying punishments ranging in severity up to life imprisonment, and schedule VII drugs becoming almost misdemeanors (only six months in jail and $1,000 fine).
+Schedules I and II carrying punishments ranging in severity up to life imprisonment.
+Schedule VII drugs becoming almost misdemeanors (only six months in jail and $1,000 fine).

 The purpose of the Cannabis Act was, and is, to protect public health, public safety, and to create a strict legal framework to control the production, distribution, sale, and possession of cannabis across Canada.

 Other drugs remain illegal, however, the Canadian national health system provides addiction rehab facilities across the country to the public.

 Other Countries Treat Addiction Less Punitively

-When we take a look at how the United States views drug use and those who engage in the production and distribution of these illegal substances, comparatively speaking, Americans often take a cold hard line of judgment.
+When we take a look at how the United States views drug use and those who engage in the production and distribution of these illegal substances, comparatively speaking, Americans often take a cold, hard line of judgment.

 But how many other nasty habits have the ability to decay the prefrontal cortex of the brain, other areas of the body, and one’s emotional health?

-While it is unclear as to whether all other countries see addiction as a disease, how we treat addiction in those who cannot control their use is the global red line.
-The United States is, unfortunately, the cornerstone for drug use.
-However, our foreign counterparts seem to have an upper hand in how they treat addiction, by publicly providing the means for individuals and their families to better handle it.
-Not coincidentally, other countries don’t have the overwhelming numbers of active addiction that we do.
+While it is unclear as to whether all other countries see addiction as a disease; how we treat addiction in those who cannot control their use is the global red line.

 No one country has the right answer, as it may not be possible to have one “right” answer.